 Description and comparison of African languages

-***While the museum building will close its doors mid-2013 for
+***While the museum building is closed for

 renovation, scientific research will continue at Tervuren.***